EXERSCI 399 : Capstone: Applying Exercise Sciences

 |Capability 6:||Social and Environmental Responsibilities|

-- Model and collect case specific data in order to fulfil the chosen case.
+- Model effective verbal and non-verbal communication skills.
 (Capability 1, 2, 3 and 5)

-- Apply an understanding of physiology, biomechanics, neuroscience, and psychology to inform how movements are performed.
+- Apply an understanding of physiology, biomechanics, neuroscience, and psychology to inform the needs of the activity/sport.
 (Capability 1, 4 and 5)

-- Discuss the influence of understanding exercise physiology and psychology on case specific outcomes within New Zealand.
+- Discuss the influence of understanding exercise physiology and psychology on activity/sport specific outcomes within New Zealand.
 (Capability 2, 4 and 6)

-- Reflect on the experience acknowledging continual learning to ensure skills development from real-world experiences.
-(Capability 3, 4 and 5)
+- Reflect on the experience acknowledging continual learning to ensure skill development from real-world experiences.
+(Capability 3, 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|